FineUploader/server-examples/readme.md

 ###### WARNING ######
 The examples in the server directory, with the exception of the Java & PHP examples, were not provided by the those associated with Fine Uploader.
 Use the examples at your own risk.
 They may or may not work correctly and are NOT supported!

+All server-side examples are MIT licensed.
+Please see [license.txt](license.txt) for details.